 - EEG does not involve exposure to high-intensity (>1 tesla) magnetic fields.

 - Compared to behavioral testing methods, EEG can detect covert processing (processing that does not require a response).
 This technology also be used in subjects who are unable to make a motor response.

-- EEG has a low barrier of entry for consumer use so it is a powerful tool for tracking and recording brain activity during different activities of daily life, allowing for a near limitless number of EEG applications.
+- EEG has a low barrier of entry for consumer use so it is a powerful tool for tracking and recording brain activity during different activities of daily life, allowing for a near limitless number of applications.

 - EEG sleep analysis can indicate significant aspects of the timing of brain development, including evaluating adolescent brain maturation.

 - There is a better understanding of exactly what signal is measured with EEG, compared to the BOLD (Blood-oxygen-level-dependent) imaging used in fMRI.

 EEG technology has been adapted to the gaming world for both medical and entertainment purposes.
 Companies are using EEG to provide ways of interacting with video games in VR, AR and BCI.
 EEG machines detect the signal and the algorithms in the software interpret your brainwaves to control your avatar on screen.

 EMOTIV’s EPOC headset is the first high-fidelity brain-computer interface (BCI) that can monitor and interpret conscious and unconscious thoughts and emotions.
 The BCI can detect the complex brainwaves of 30 different expressions, emotions and actions.
 This detection is achieved through machine learning.
 Machine learning algorithms have been trained to recognize the brain patterns that occur while the participant processes the various expressions, emotions, and actions.